QuiteAFancyEmerald/Holy-Unblocker/README.md

 Either use the button above to deploy to the deployment options above or type the commands below on a dedicated server

+**THIS PROJECT REQUIRES NGINX NOT CADDY.**

-Please ensure you are using Node 20.x please:
+Please ensure you are using Node 20.x as well:

 ```bash
 git clone https://github.com/QuiteAFancyEmerald/Holy-Unblocker.git